AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7949-->

-*  The success message that Magento displays when a shopper adds a product to their cart from the customer account sidebar now contains a link to the shopper’s shopping cart. _Fix submitted by Ajith in pull request [27977](https://github.com/magento/magento2/pull/27977)_.
+*  The success message that Magento displays when a shopper adds a product to their cart from the customer account sidebar now contains a link to the shopper's shopping cart. _Fix submitted by Ajith in pull request [27977](https://github.com/magento/magento2/pull/27977)_.
 [GitHub-29097](https://github.com/magento/magento2/issues/29097)

 <!--- ENGCOM-7825-->